 sense) ...oh, it's using the package name as an executable.
 This is how commands

-work.
+like jest work.
 Why is the command not found though?
-I'm setting index.js
+I'm setting index.js as

 and... it works!